 Use Relevance Search

 When Relevance Search is enabled for your organization, it becomes the default search experience.
-When you enter a search term in Search Dynamics 365 data on the navigation bar, and then select the Enter key or select the search button, the Relevance Search search results page appears.
+When you enter a search term in Search Dynamics 365 for Customer Engagement apps data on the navigation bar, and then select the Enter key or select the search button, the Relevance Search search results page appears.
 Search results are shown in a single list ordered by relevance.
 To learn how to change your default search experience, see Select a default search experience.

 Use syntax in your search term to get the results you want.
 For example, type car silver 2-door to include matches for any word in the search term in the search results.
 Type car+silver+2-door to find only matches that include all three words.
 Type car|silver|2-door to get results that contain car or silver or 2-door, or all three words.
 More information about syntax you can use in your search queries: Simple query syntax in Azure Search

 You'll see hit highlights when your search term matches a term in your app.
 The hit highlights appear as bold and italicized text in your search results.
 These are often returned as a portion of the full value in a field because only the matched terms are highlighted.